Naainz/Movie-AI/README.md

    npm run dev
    ```

-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:3000` (or whichever link astro provides you.).

 ### Project Structure